California Prop 65 Testing

 What is a "60-Day Notice"?

-Are Organic products exempt from California Prop 65?
+Are Organic products exempt from Prop 65?

 How often should I test my products?